iamkaf/snapshears/README.md

    ask for your base package, mod id, name, author and initial version then update packages, class names and identifiers accordingly, and insert the version into `changelog.md`.
+3. When bumping to a new Minecraft version, run `python scripts/set_minecraft_version.py <version>` to pull matching dependency versions.
-3. Replace the placeholder code in `TemplateMod` with your own logic.
+4. Replace the placeholder code in `TemplateMod` with your own logic.
-4. Run the Gradle `build` task to produce jars for each loader.
+5. Run the Gradle `build` task to produce jars for each loader.

 ## Directory layout